the-Jinxist/go-microservice-learn/project/README.md

 Day 6:
 - Working on connecting authentication service to postgres database, used the following drivers `go get -u github.com/jackc/pgconn`, `go get -u github.com/jackc/pgx/v4`, `go get -u github.com/jackc/pgx/v4/stdlib`
 - We'll be adding a postgres container to our docker-compose.yml and we'll be accessing that
+- We also added the environmental variable in our `authentication-service.dockerfile`